The Department of the Treasury is an Equal Opportunity Provider and Employer

 Section 504 prohibits organizations and the Department from excluding or denying individuals with disabilities an equal opportunity to receive program benefits and services.
 It defines the rights of individuals with disabilities to participate in, and have access to, program benefits and services.

-The year 2013 marks the 40th anniversary the Rehabilitation Act.
 The Rehabilitation Act was the first major national law offering protection against disability discrimination and is the precursor to the Americans with Disabilities Act.
 The law was signed on September 26, 1973.
 Initially, the Rehabilitation Act prohibited discrimination in federal employment based on disability.
 The protections under the Rehabilitation Act have since expanded to prohibit discrimination based on disability in federally conducted programs; in programs that receive federal financial assistance; and to require the federal Government to use and purchase accessible electronic and information technology.

 Who Is Protected from Discrimination?